in-hub/incore-docs/InCore.Foundation/Translator.rst

 Description
 ***********

-The Translator object is used to translate strings into a given language.
-Available languages can be found in the :ref:`Application.Language <enum_Application_Language>` enumeration.
-The translation file consists of tab separated columns.
-The first column contains an ID followed by the translated strings to the supported language.
+The Translator object is used to load translation files for the :ref:`Application <object_Application>`'s current language.

-The Translator is connected to the ``languageChanged`` signal of :ref:`Application <object_Application>`.
-Each ID in the translation file is propagated to the root context.
+This object was introduced in InCore 2.8.

 :**› Inherits**: :ref:`Object <object_Object>`